donutyachts/aws-bootcamp-cruddur-2023/journal/week0.md

 Source: [Amazon EventBridge setup and prerequisites](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-setup.html)

-### 4. Review all the questions of each pillars in the Well Architected Tool (No specialized lens) :white_check_mark:
+### 4. Review all the questions of each pillars in the Well Architected Tool (No specialized lens)
 ![Proof of review of questions in Well-Architected Tool](/assets/week0-proof-well-architected-tool-pillar-question-review.png)

 Notes: